Darkinsator/Cloud-Computing/README.md

 3. Integrate applications more easily between your on-premises data center and private and public cloud environments.
 Face it; integrating your assets across multiple environments can be time-consuming and costly if every cloud provider has a proprietary model.
 Standards help to make integration easier and eliminate many common barriers.

+# 6. A Closer Look at Cloud Services